 So I suppose this feastday could be seen as a special sort of synaxis, a synaxis of appearances.

 For all who have St. Gabriel as your heavenly patron, happy name day!
 May God grant you many years!

 About the Iconographer

 Randi Maria Sider-Rose is an iconographer who lives and works in Pittsburgh, Pennsylvania.
-I met her at the St. Emmelia Homeschool Conference at Antiochian Village a year ago, when she was kind enough to pick me up at the airport and get me to the conference.
+I met her at the St. Emmelia Homeschool Conference at Antiochian Village, when she was kind enough to pick me up at the airport and get me to the conference.
 I didn’t learn until much later that she’s an iconographer.
 She provided a lovely explanation of the Icon of the Anastasis for this website, and she developed our glass icon project.
 You can see more of her work at Immanuel Icons.

 17 essential picture books for Orthodox Christian kids: If you’re looking for picture books that include stories about Orthodox Christian people and traditions, you’ll find them on this list.